 includes boy and girl clip art

 After a class discussion kids can list the highlights of what they see as the most important.
-When you have completed each section, there is a brag tag for you to reward your students.
+When you have completed each section, there is an achievement award for you to reward your students.

 - Rules are something I spend all year on with my students, thanks for sharing another way to cover rules.

 - Thank you!
-I especially love the brag tags that go along with each topic!
+I especially love the awards that go along with each topic!

 Getting to Know You Activities